-Yes, all those usually have two, and sometimes three, wheels, but are actually very different.
-The differences between e-bikes, mopeds, and scooters are in their legal requirements, riding styles, costs and overall benefits.
+Yes, all these usually have two, and sometimes three, wheels, but they are actually very different.
+The differences between a moped, scooter, and e-bike are in their legal requirements, riding styles, costs, and overall benefits.

 The term “scooter” refers to various different vehicles.
-Electric scooters are actually electric mopeds, and that’s one of the main sources of confusion in the bike industry.
-As with mopeds, they require insurance, license, and registration to drive legally in the US, though laws vary by state.
+Electric scooters are actually electric mopeds, and that’s one of the main sources of confusion for those who are shopping for both electric bikes and scooters.
+As with mopeds, these scooters require insurance, a license, and registration to drive legally in the US, though laws vary by state.

 There also exist electric kick scooters, which are similar to conventional kick scooters but also pack an electric motor.
 Another type of scooter is the mobility scooter, which are designed as mobility vehicles for people with limited mobility.

 Mopeds have no pedals.
 One difference between a moped and scooter is that mopeds are basically low-powered motorbikes with less than two horsepower and a max speed of 30 miles per hour.